example42/puppet-tp/README.md

 ### Installation alternatives - tp::stdmod

-To manage packages installations and configuration files there's also the ```tp::stdmod``` define to manage an application using [stdmod](https://github.com/stdmod) compliant parameters.
+To handle packages installations and configuration files, there's also the ```tp::stdmod``` define to manage an application using [stdmod](https://github.com/stdmod) compliant parameters.

 Note that ```tp::stdmod``` is alternative to ```tp::install``` (both of them manage packages and services) and may be complementary to ```tp::conf``` (you can configure files with both).